alwaysdata/documentation/content/e-mails/mailing-lists/modify-mailing-list-permissions.en.md

 +++
-title = "Modify Mailing List Permissions" layout = "man" hidden = true tags = ["e-mail", "mailing list"]
+title = "Modify Mailing List Permissions" tags = ["e-mail", "mailing list"]
 +++

 To modify the broadcasting permissions of a list, you must use the [Postorius management interface](https://mailman.alwaysdata.com/).
-Connect using an administration email address that you defined at the [creation of your mailing list](create-a-mailing-list).
+Connect using an administration email address that you defined at the [creation of your mailing list](/e-mails/mailing-lists/create-a-mailing-list).

 Once identified, go to the management section of the concerned mailing list by clicking on its name.